-Course Descriptions (ENGR)
+COURSE DESCRIPTIONS (ENGR)

-101. INTRODUCTION TO ENGINEERING4 Introduction to the engineering profession, professional concepts, ethics, and responsibility; includes sites visits and case studies; laboratory activities introduce various computer design projects and graphic techniques.
-400. INTERNSHIP Prerequisites: Junior standing and approval of the Engineering advisor.
+Prerequisites: Junior standing and approval of the Engineering advisor.
 Assignments in an applied work experience will involve 40 hours of work per credit hour enrolled.
 A final written summary of the term's work is required.

 491-496.
-INDEPENDENT STUDY IN ENGINEERING4-8
+INDEPENDENT STUDY IN ENGINEERING......1-6